daerduoCarey/pt2pc/hierinsseg/README.md

 This score can measure how well the point cloud shape generation preserves parts and structure details.
 For more details, please check PartNet and PT2PC papers.

+Since we are using a neural network to predict the hier-ins-seg from a point cloud shape, the predicted tree itself can have error.
+But, in our experience, it should be good enough to conduct relative comparisons among algorithms.
+We welcome any idea/comments on improving this.

 ## Dependencies